charlesreid1/b-captain-hook/README.md

 ### Ports

 This binds to external port 5000.

-The IP checking and secret validation are crucial, especially if getting the clone URL from the payload.
+Implementing a secret key is critical to keep captain hook from deploying random strangers' webhook requests.

-In our case, the hook is reverse-proxied by nginx on krash.
+In our case, the hook is reverse-proxied by nginx on krash, so we know what IP to expect.

+(Problems implementing IP checking - 172 subrange, not 45 subrange.)

+More important than validating the IP is validating the secret.

 ### Volumes